Frequently Asked Questions about CBD

 Most drug tests screen for the psychoactive compound THC, not cannabidiol (CBD).

-However, full-spectrum hemp extracts may contain trace amounts of THC, so could cause a positive result when screening urine and blood specimens, especially when taken at high doses.
+However, full-spectrum hemp extracts may contain trace amounts of THC, so they could cause a positive result when screening urine and blood specimens, especially when taken at high doses.

 CBDa (Cannabidiolic acid)